ankitsultana/blog/_posts/2016-08-04-beginning-competitive-programming.markdown

 For that, I would recommend doing Codeforces Division 2 Contests' A problems.
 Do like 10-20 of these, till you can solve them in less than 15 minutes on average.

-Note that for doing some of these, you may have to learn some basic things like calculating gcd/lcm etc.
+Note that for doing some of these, you may have to learn some basic concepts like calculating gcd/lcm etc.

 You can also try this [list](https://raw.githubusercontent.com/bk2dcradle/algorithms-practice/master/Problems-Level-1.txt) of easy problems on SPOJ I made a long time ago.